Which Zone Does Your Vehicle Occupy: Complete Guide

 Safety Zones

 Safety zones are perhaps the most critical.
-Plus, your vehicle has designated deployment zones for airbags, crumple zones designed to absorb impact in a collision, and even pedestrian safety zones in the front of the car.
+Your vehicle has designated deployment zones for airbags, crumple zones designed to absorb impact in a collision, and even pedestrian safety zones in the front of the car.
 Understanding these zones isn't just for mechanics — it's for your own safety as a driver and passenger.

 Why It Matters / Why People Care